 Huguenor: “I started releasing music before any of these companies existed, so I kind of consider all of them enemies on my turf, to be honest.
 But, at this point they’re all so big & powerful that, simply put, the artist has no choice.
 The ground has changed beneath our feet, and now in order to be a part of the conversation at all, you’re required to have a login & password with at least ten to twelve tech corporations (Google, Facebook, Linktree, YouTube, BandsInTown, Bandcamp, Spotify, Soundcloud, Patreon…).
 It sucks, and often feels very disempowering.
 However, I was one of the early signers for No Music For ICE, and told Lauren Records early on I didn’t want X’ed on Amazon.
 So it’s not on Amazon Music.
 At least I had a modicum of control there.

 The truth is, I don’t like the tech industry.
 I grew up in San Jose.
-The first person I knew in the Bay to go homeless was a contractor at Google.
-He was paid considerably less than the other employees to park their cars for them, and he went homeless doing it.
 When Facebook moved from Harvard to Menlo Park, they set up shop across the street from one of the South Bay’s most storied recording studios, the place where San Jose’s biggest band of all time (Los Tigres Del Norte) recorded all their albums for decades.
 Shortly after Facebook arrived, the owner sold the building to cash in, and the studio closed.

 Looping back to ICE, the company that makes ICE’s software is located near San Jose.
 They were founded by one of the darlings of Silicon Valley, a guy who spoke at the 2016 RNC, helped launder Trump to the LGBTQ community, & wants to infuse himself with teenage blood so that he can live forever.
 He’s the same person who started PayPal with Elon Musk, who in early March was tweeting that “the coronavirus panic is dumb.”